 Soak red lentils and buckwheat groats

 - Take your kettle and boil some water.
-Soak red lentils and the buckwheat in hot water for 15 minutes.
+Soak red lentils and buckwheat in hot water for 15 minutes.
 The red lentils should split and become light orange instead of dark.
 If you can squash the buckwheat seeds with your fingers then they are also soft enough to continue.
 (You can certainly do overnight soaking in warm water.)
 When ready, drain it completely.

 Use a blender to make the tortilla batter